THESE COMPOSERS ARE SILENT WITHOUT

 • Elaine Eaker

-• Leila El-Wakil, in honor of Tim Christie & Maria Sampen
+• Leila El-Wakil, In recognition of T Christie & M Sampen

-• MaryJo & Robert Fontenot, in memory of Barbara Van Yserloo
+• MaryJo & Robert Fontenot, In memory of Martie Schilling

 • Becky & Sam Kirtley